School of Environment & Natural Resources

 Biofilm ecology of boreal rivers

-We are studying the mechanisms controlling biofilm development in boreal rivers to better understand the resiliency of these ecosystems are to ongoing climate change.
+We are studying the mechanisms controlling biofilm development in boreal rivers to better understand the resiliency of these ecosystems to ongoing climate change.

 Predicting harmful algal blooms in lakes